jyao1/openspdm-pqc-kem/spdm_emu/doc/spdm_emu.md

                  CERT means send GET_CERTIFICATE command.
                  CHAL means send CHALLENGE command.
                  MEAS means send GET_MEASUREMENT command.
          [--exe_session] is used to control the SPDM session.
-By default, it is KEY_EX,PSK,KEY_UPDATE,HEARTBEAT,MEAS.
+By default, it is KEY_EX,PSK,KEY_UPDATE,HEARTBEAT,MEAS,APP.
                  KEY_EX means to setup KEY_EXCHANGE session.
                  PSK means to setup PSK_EXCHANGE session.
                  NO_END means to not send END_SESSION.
                  KEY_UPDATE means to send KEY_UPDATE in session.
                  HEARTBEAT means to send HEARTBEAT in session.
                  MEAS means send GET_MEASUREMENT command in session.
+                 APP means send application command in session.
          [--pcap] is used to generate PCAP dump file for offline analysis.
    </pre>